lemairem/fctlog/README.md

     FCTLOG_METHOD1(int, fctName, (int val = 0), val);
 };
 ```
-The logger child class must be instantiated instead of the original class.
+The logger child class must be instantiated instead of the original class (like using a mock).
 The function logging can be disabled on compile time by using the original class.
 See 'demo' for more details.